derailed-dash/jekyll-deploy-action/README.md

 ## ✨ Story

+GitHub Pages runs in `safe` mode and only allows a whitelisted [set of plugins](https://pages.github.com/versions/).
+Sometimes we might want to use other plugins, like those listed [here](https://github.com/planetjekyll/awesome-jekyll-plugins).
+E.g.

+- GitHub-Pages Unscramble
+- Jekyll Spaceship

-As we known, GitHub Pages runs in `safe` mode and a [set of allow-listed plugins](https://pages.github.com/versions/).
-To use the gem in GitHub Pages, you need to build locally or use CI (e.g. [travis](https://travis-ci.org/), [github workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)) and deploy to your `gh-pages` branch.
+To use these additional gem plugins in GitHub Pages, we need to build our Jekyll site locally or use CI (e.g. [travis](https://travis-ci.org/), [github workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)) and then deploy to our `gh-pages` branch.

+TL;DR:

-**Therefore, if you want to make Jekyll site run as if it were local, such as let the custom plugins work properly, this action can be very useful for you, beacause it's really convenient to build and deploy the Jekyll site to Github Pages.**
+**If you want to make a Jekyll site run as if it were local, such as let custom plugins work properly, then this repo provides a GitHub Action that automates the Jekyll build or you.
+It builds the site and deploys to GitHub Pages.**

 ## 📚 Usage

+### Create the GitHub Action

-At First, you should add a github workflow file (e.g. `.github/workflows/build-jekyll.yml`) in your repository's `master` branch as below:
+Add a github workflow file - e.g. `.github/workflows/build-jekyll.yml` - in your repository's `master` branch.
+You can create it manually, or Actions --> New workflow --> set up a workflow yourself --> `build-jekyll.yml`.

+The file contents needs to look like this:

 ```yml
 name: Build and Deploy to Github Pages